 Based on the following categories, how formal is your mentoring program?

 - Formal - organized and directed by your department or organization, with mandatory or “strongly encouraged” participation.

 - Supported - organized and managed by members of your department or organization (faculty, advanced students, senior members) and supported in some way by your department or organization.

 - Informal - organized and managed by members with the knowledge but no direct support of your department or organization.

 There were 119 responses to this item: 49 formal programs, 41 supported programs, and 29 informal programs.
-Because this survey was intended to gather information about programs, Figure 1 shows the types of programs based on whether respondents said, "Yes" or "No" to whether their department or organization has a mentoring program.
-It shows that respondents who said "No" were more likely than those saying, "Yes" to say that mentoring is more informal in their settings.
+Because this survey was intended to gather information about programs, Figure 1 shows the types of programs based on whether respondents said "Yes" or "No" to whether their department or organization has a mentoring program.
+It shows that respondents were more likely to say "No" than "Yes" when asked if mentoring is more informal in their settings.

 Types of Programs